 With iOS 13, it has now become easier for any user to turn on Dark Mode on the Twitter app.
 The social media app had already improved its night mode with the pitch-black color palette in addition to blue/grey theme.
 However, users can enable dark mode in Twitter on iPhone and iPad running iOS 13.

 When you use dark mode in iOS 13, it will automatically apply to Twitter and other third-party apps that support night mode.
 However, you can always use Twitter to restrict the night mode feature to the social media app.

-How to Enable Automatic Dark Mode in Twitter on iOS device
+How to Enable Dark Mode in Twitter on iPhone or iPad

 Sticky note: Be sure Twitter is updated on your device.
 To do so, head over to App Store → Updates and then look for the app and hit the Update button.

 Step #1.
 Launch the Twitter app on your iOS device.

 Step #2.
 Now, ensure that the home tab is selected at the bottom.
 Tap on your profile icon at the top left.

 Step #4.
 Up next, you have multiple options.

 If your device is running iOS 13, you can turn on “Use device settings” to turn on dark mode on Twitter.